 Starting Out Broken

 In hindsight, I was already over the edge.
 Tensions created by lost work, new uncertainties, and too much time at home were hard to shake.
-As I trudged my way across seven lakes and seven portages that first day, I expected the bonds of civilization to dissolve from my shoulders and neck as they had so many times before.
+As I labored across seven lakes and seven portages that first day, I expected the bonds of civilization to dissolve from my shoulders and neck as they had so many times before.
 At my campsite on Bingshick Lake I felt no change, no transformation.
 After a day trekking in the sun and feeling quite spent from so much portaging, I needed to slow down and adjust my attitude.
 Tent was erected and fishing gear was assembled.
 Fishing always puts me right, after all.

 But it didn’t.
 My target was Brook trout, and I desperately wanted to catch my first one ever.
 The wind was ripping down the length of the lake and my efforts that night were confined to protected coves and casting from camp.
 By nightfall, I had nothing to show.